 How many fruits starting with P can you state?
 10?
 20?
 That’s an impressive number.
-But I bet there’s still several fruits with P as their starter that you don’t even know yet.
-And here in this list, you will find all the knowledge that you may still lack.
+But I bet there are still several foods with P as their starter that you don’t even know yet.
+And here, in this list, you will find all the knowledge that you may still lack.

 Apart from their name, I also provide to you these fruits’ origination and usage.
 Believe me, with proper cooking methods, all the fruits below will turn into delicious desserts or snacks.
 So, let’s find out my fruits list!

 Table of Contents

 26 Delicious Fruits With A “P” At The Beginning Of Their Names

 In this article, I will present to you all 26 fruits that start with P. Various fruits on this list have different originations.
 Some of them come from America, some are native to the Europea, while others originate from Asia.